kestra-io/docs/content/docs/15.how-to-guides/shell.md

 ## Handling Outputs

-If you want to get a variable or file from your Shell code, you can use an [output](/docs/workflow-components/outputs).
+If you want to get a variable or file from your Shell script, you can use an [output](/docs/workflow-components/outputs).

 ### Variable Output